QBiz Leads AI

 Where to start

 If you do only three things from all of this, take them in this order: claim and complete your Google Business Profile with an accurate, current accepting-patients status; confirm your pages are indexed and readable in Bing as well as Google; and reconcile your business details so they agree everywhere a patient or an engine might look.
-Those three remove the most common reasons a practice is absent from AI answers, and every one of them sits comfortably inside GDC rules, because accurate, consistent, honest information is exactly what both the engine and the regulator reward.
+Clear those three and you have removed the usual reasons a practice never appears in AI answers.

 To earn the recommendation from a standing start, read how dentists get recommended by ChatGPT, and for a diagnosis of why a practice stays absent, see why your dental practice is not showing up in ChatGPT.
-For the service-page view of how QBiz applies this, see our AI SEO for dentists page, part of our wider AI optimisation services.
+QBiz turns this into a done-for-you service on our AI SEO for dentists page, one part of the broader AI optimization services we run.

 Get your AI Visibility audit →